Lausanne Vaud, Switzerland Travel Guide

 Banks usually operate Monday to Friday from 9 AM to 5 PM.

 Switzerland observes several public holidays.
-During these days, most shops, banks, and public services close.
+During these days, the majority of stores, banks, and public services close.

 For a seamless journey, always verify opening times in advance, especially for smaller attractions or during low season.